 - Will your child need to take expensive medications for years into the future?

-You should also consider whether or not your child will need personal care attendants.
-If your young one is physically or mentally disabled, you may need to hire a nurse to care for your loved one for the years to come.
-As you child transfers into adulthood, you may choose to pay a nurse to give your child full-time care so that you will be able to continue at your job and your child will have some degree of independence from his or her parents.
-This can cost a lot of money and should also be included in the expenses that you litigate for in your case.
+- If your young one is disabled, you may need to hire a nurse to care for them for years to come.
+As your child transfers into adulthood, you may choose to pay a nurse to give your child full-time care so you can continue at your job, and your child will have some degree of independence from their parents.

-Your loved one may also need adaptive devices, which can cost a pretty penny.
+- Your loved one may also need adaptive devices.
 Will your child need a motorized wheelchair, an artificial limb, or expensive braces?
 If so, then you need to include these expenses in your lawsuit.
-Sometimes these wheelchairs, braces, and limbs can cost thousands of dollars and may seem impossible to afford unless you have assistance from the party at-fault for the accident.

-Additionally, you will want to factor in the expense of hiring handicap accessible vans to pick up and transport your child if the need arises.
-Many disabled individuals have to hire a van service to pick them up and drop them off at all necessary locations.
-Finally, if you need to make repairs to your home to make it wheelchair accessible or easier for your child to navigate, these expenses can be included in your lawsuit.
+- You will want to factor in the expense of hiring handicap-accessible vans to pick up and transport your child.
+Many disabled individuals have to hire a van service to pick them up and drop them off.

 Do Not Hesitate to Contact Us for a Free Case Evaluation: (888) 493-1629